 I very much hope, they are helpful to you!

-(Impatient friends who want an immediate “80/20” answer: buy one of the top-selling Balsam Hill trees, the Vermont White Spruce.)
+(Impatient friends who want an immediate “80/20” answer: buy one of the most popular Balsam Hill trees, the Vermont White Spruce.)

 For everyone else, first, thank you for your interest in welcoming Balsam Hill into your home!
 I’m honored.
 I know there are a lot of trees to choose from.
 In fact, I’ve personally designed all of our 50+ tree families.

-I must admit this exercise in choosing which among our Balsam Hill trees is best is a bit like having multiple kids and the hazard of picking a favorite.
-Even the trees you might find on deep discount aren’t “bad” trees—they are just ones that apparently our customers didn’t like as much as I did!
+I must admit this exercise in choosing which among our Balsam Hill Christmas trees is a bit like having multiple kids and the hazard of picking a favorite.
+Even the trees you might find on deep discount aren’t “bad” trees—they’re just ones that apparently our customers didn’t like as much as I did!

-What is the Best Type of Artificial Christmas Tree to Buy?
+Which is the Best Artificial Christmas Tree to Buy?

-The best type of artificial Christmas tree to buy is one that resonates with your personality and decorating style.
+When it comes to choosing a tree, the best type of Christmas tree is one that resonates with your personality and decorating style.
 It could be a replica of a tree that you grew up with, something that’s on-trend, or a tried-and-true classic.

-I suggest answering these 3 questions to help you pick out the best Balsam Hill Christmas tree for your home.
+I suggest answering these three questions to help you pick out the best Balsam Hill artificial Christmas tree for your home.

 1. Did you grow up with a real tree?

-If you didn’t grow up with a real tree, then I’d recommend the Vermont White Spruce (you just can’t go wrong with this tree—it is full, gorgeous, and versatile) or the BH Noble Fir (note it is a green-gray color).
+If you didn’t grow up with a real evergreen, then I’d recommend the Vermont White Spruce Christmas tree (you just can’t go wrong with this—it is full, gorgeous, and versatile) or the BH Noble Fir (note it has a green-gray color).
 The BH Blue Spruce (a blue-green color) is pretty awesome, too.
-All three of these Balsam Hill Christmas trees are terrific for hanging lots of ornaments and are easy to “fluff” to be super full and lush.
+All three of these Balsam Hill Christmas trees are terrific for hanging lots of ornaments, and are easy to “fluff” to be super full and lush.